 JPouchI had the Jpouch surgery in 2005 in 2 steps.
 I feel much better and I am getting able to eat more and more foods over time.
 I still go to the bathroom about 5 times a day (usually once during the night too).
 I met my amazing wife a year after I had the JPouch surgery.

-Level of scarring 5 years later, not bad at all
+Level of scarring 5 years post-op, not bad at all

 Graphic ImagesHere are some graphic images for the curious, not for the faint of heart

 Surgeon removing my colon